ARandomFNFFan/friday-night-funkin-fixed-2/README.md

 # Friday Night Funkin Fixed Engine

-This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".
+This is the repository for an engine for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".

 Play the Original Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Original Newgrounds one here: https://www.newgrounds.com/portal/view/770371